NM Lawmakers Push Epstein ‘Truth Commission,’ Critics Warn of Limits

 Commission, a bipartisan body

-House Joint Resolution 1 advanced to the House floor after the House Judiciary Committe gave its go signal to the proposal on Saturday.
-The House Government, Elections and Indian Affairs Committee had earlier cleared the measure.
+House Joint Resolution 1 advanced to the House floor after the House Judiciary Committee gave its go signal to the proposal on Saturday.
+The House Government, Elections, and Indian Affairs Committee had earlier cleared the measure.

-The resolution seeks to establish a bipartisan fact-finding body with the task of reviewing what state officials knew — or failed to act on — about the activities at Epstein’s Zorro Ranch near Stanley.
+The resolution seeks to establish a bipartisan fact-finding body to review what state officials knew—or failed to act on—about the activities at Epstein’s Zorro Ranch near Stanley.

-Lawmakers who back the proposal say the goal is not to litigate individual criminal allegations but to come up of an accurate public record.
+Lawmakers who support the proposal say the goal is not to litigate individual criminal allegations but to establish an accurate public record.

 “This is about getting the story straight,” said Rep. Andrea Romero, D-Sta.
 Fe, one of the sponsors of the measure.